holidaycheck/tech-blog/_posts/2019-06-15-browsertools#3-waterfall-chart.md

   domainLookupDuration = domainLookupEnd - domainLookupStart
   connectDuration = connectEnd - connectStart
 ```
-(the `*Duration` variables are not defined in the spec, they are here for convinience).
+(the variables "domainLookupDuration" and "connectDuration" are not defined in the spec, they are here for convinience).

 ## The `responseStart` attribute